buddhaman/AnymaEngine/Readme.md

  - Do rendering on background thread such that the main thread doesnt block and feels smooth.

 #### TODO
-- Draw active chunks.
-- Optimize agent indices by using views on one huge array.
-- Setup screen to make new simulation.
-- Simple behavior.
 - Keep selection when moving camera around.
 - Make super simple brain.
+- Optimize agent indices by using views on one huge array.
+- Draw active chunks.
 - Remove agents.
 - Agent lifespan.
 - Agent asexual reproduction with mutations.